 This military environmental testing standard contains three distinct sections.
-These sections each serves a specific purpose and is associated with determining the detrimental effects the environment can have on a product.
+These sections each serve a specific purpose and are associated with determining the detrimental effects the environment can have on a product.

 Part one of the standard spells out a disciplined, tailored approach for acquiring systems.
 The objective is for the product to withstand the stresses of climatic, shock and vibration environments that they expect to see in their service lives.

 Part two also serves as an important part of the environmental tailoring process.
 The section of 810G testing contains tailoring information, environmental stress data, and laboratory test methods.
 The environmental data contained in these methods are meant to assist.